peterduhon/skia-poker-morph/README.md

-# Skia Poker Morph
+# Skia Poker

 Skia Poker is a decentralized poker game built on the Morph zkEVM platform, leveraging blockchain technology and zero-knowledge proofs to provide a fair, secure, and transparent gaming experience.
 The project aims to revolutionize the online poker landscape by addressing the challenges of fraud and trust in traditional Web2 poker platforms.

 ## Project Goals

+### PRD1
 - Develop a fully decentralized poker game with smart contracts managing gameplay and player interactions
 - Integrate Chainlink VRF for provably fair random number generation
 - Create an intuitive and responsive user interface for seamless gameplay
 - Ensure compatibility with popular Web3 wallets (MetaMask, Coinbase, Rainbow) for secure authentication and transactions
-- Implement advanced features such as AI-powered opponents, secure messaging, and cross-chain capabilities
+- Implement Web3Auth for a seamless and secure authentication experience

+### PRD2
+- Introduce AI-powered opponents using Galadriel AI for challenging gameplay
+- Implement secure messaging using XMTP for player communication
+- Integrate POKT Network for decentralized infrastructure and improved performance
+- Explore cross-chain capabilities with Axelar Network for asset transfer and interoperability

 ## Technology Stack